 - Keep your body fat low

 While there are no shortcuts to achieve a healthy lifestyle, many choose to kick-start their journeys to health by undergoing cosmetic surgery.
 Treatments such as CoolSculpting, which permanently destroys fat cells by up to 20%, can help remove those excess kilos that have been hindering your body’s performance.
 Once the fat cells are removed, your insulin sensitivity will improve and in turn, help you drop more weight if you need.
-Mega Liposuction is an effective treatment for overweight or obese patients, not only is there an immediate reduction in weight, but this also helps the patient to kick-start their fitness regime, and also leads to a reduction in overall appetite.
+Mega Liposuction is an effective treatment for overweight or obese patients, not only is there an immediate reduction in weight, but this also helps the patient to kick-start their fitness regime, and also leads to a reduction in overall food intake.

 Although cosmetic surgery may have given you the body you wanted, maintaining it is important to minimise the chance of insulin resistance occurring in the future.
 Regular cardio helps you burn the calories you consume and strength training works to build lean muscle which in turn improves insulin sensitivity, increases your metabolic rate and burns fat!